Flood Protection Plan

-To meet federal requirements, a levee reconstruction project for the Indianapolis Southport Advanced Wastewater Treatment (AWT) plant planned along Little Buck Creek was one of the largest combined sewer overflow projects for the city of Indianapolis and part of the more extensive Deep Rock Tunnel Connector project.
+To meet federal requirements for flood mapping of levee-protected areas, a levee reconstruction project for the Indianapolis Southport Advanced Wastewater Treatment (AWT) plant was planned along Little Buck Creek.
+The levee reconstruction was part of a more extensive Deep Rock Tunnel Connector project—one of the largest combined sewer overflow projects for the city of Indianapolis.

-Significant toe erosion on the north side of the levee embankment resulted from flood events and high water flow from the adjacent creek.
-Little Buck Creek flows as low as 1-ft deep with velocities of 3 ft per second to as much as 8 ft per second with a depth of 12 to 15 ft during a flooding event.
-Mitigation was required to prevent future erosion caused by the creek’s varying depths and flows.
+The levee embankment along the north side of the wastewater treatment plant had significant toe erosion resulting from flood events and high water flow from the adjacent creek.
+An erosion protection system to prevent future erosion from the creek’s varying depths and flows was required.
+Little Buck Creek flows as low as a 1-foot depth with velocities of 3 feet per second (fps) to as much as 8 fps with a depth of 12 to 15 feet during a flooding event.